phillippelevidad/architecture-sandbox/README.md

 ## Roadmap

 * Authenticate API calls with an Identity Server
-* Dockerize everything under Compose
+* Dockerize everything
-* Promote discoverability with a centralized manager service# architecture-sandbox
+* Promote discoverability with a centralized manager service
+* Add a secrets storage service
+* Add health checks